 1865, early December.
 Whoa!
 Here we are.
 Wow.
 There’s not much to Fort Worth just after the war.
 A few modest wooden buildings.
 Dirt streets.
 In fact, the Fort Worth that future civic leader Khleber Miller Van Zandt (1836-1930) first saw when he visited in August 1865 “presented a sad and gloomy picture.”
 Nonetheless, Van Zandt, who would be president of Fort Worth National Bank for forty-six years, rented a house at 5th and Commerce streets and then returned to Marshall to get his family.

 In early December 1865 the Van Zandts move to Fort Worth by wagon.
 For $300 Van Zandt buys the entire city block we have been viewing during our time trip.
 He is gambling on a brighter future for his adopted “sad and gloomy” hometown.
 He moves his family into a house located near where the Jett Building and its mural now are.
-And what does Van Zandt do with the rest of the block—the part that in 2012 has again become a construction zone and that for a solid century was home to a series of upscale hotels that hosted high-rolling oilmen and cattlemen?
+And what does Van Zandt do with the rest of the block—the part that for a solid century was home to a series of upscale hotels that hosted high-rolling oilmen and cattlemen?

 Van Zandt wrote in his autobiography: “Down on the end of the block where the Westbrook Hotel now stands, I put my pigpen and cow lot.”